-This cookie had a lot of butter.
-I carried it back to the hotel on the subway and grease started seeping through the bag.
-By the time we got to Canal street, I couldn’t wait any longer so I ripped open the bag and tried the cornflake cookie first.
+I carried it back to the hotel on the subway and grease seeped through the bag.
+By the time we got to Canal street, I couldn’t wait any longer and ripped open the bag.
+I tried the Cornflake Cookie first.
 It tasted like browned butter and corn flakes.
 The edges were a few degrees short of burnt which in this case, made the cookie better.
-My big issue with this cookie and the others is I fear a home made version in a non-commercial oven just won’t be the same.
+My big issue with this cookie and the others is I fear a homemade version in a non-commercial oven just won’t be the same.

 No complaints about the peanut butter cookie, either.
 It had enough peanut butter and would probably satisfy a craving, but the other flavors at Milk are so much more interesting this cookie was an afterthought.
 I don’t even know why I bought it.
 Oh, wait.
 Because I love peanut butter.
 Of the cookies, this would be the easiest to duplicate.